andreas-thor/CRExplorer/website/docs/manual/options.md

 ### Import

 **Web of Science**: CRExplorer opens one or several datasets from Web of Science (WoS).
-The datasets should be downloaded using the option **Save to Other File Formats**.
-As **Record Content** select **Full Record and Cited References** and as File Format select **Other Reference Software**.
+The datasets should be downloaded using the option **Plain Text File**.
+As **Record Content** select **Full Record and Cited References**.
 The records have to be searched in the WoS Core Collection in order to be able to save full records including the cited references (CRs).

 **Scopus**: CRExplorer opens one or several datasets from Scopus.
 The file format **CSV** (including citations, abstracts, and references) should be chosen for downloading records.